jswijnands/Deep-Pathfinder/README.md

 # Installation instructions

 This script has several dependencies.
-The following example shows how to set up a suitable Anaconda environment:
+For example, the following shows how to set up a suitable Anaconda environment:

 ```
 conda create --name Deep-Pathfinder python=3.10 -y